 No one I know has ever had withdrawal problems upon becoming a vegetarian.
-It might be that someone in their fifties or sixties would have some reaction from so long a time of eating meat, but I have known several who did not.
 One thing is sure: there is no need to work up to being a vegetarian by slowly eliminating meat from the diet.
 The best thing is to stop instantly.
 Some people say that if the body is used to meat the switch to vegetarian should not be all at once.
 That is as silly as saying that if our body is used to drinking polluted water we should quit gradually.
 After all, meat is not like heroin to an addict, or like whiskey to an alcoholic.
-It is addicting, but only psychologically.
-It has been my observation that a definite (perceptible) change for the better occurs six months after becoming a vegetarian, that is after abstaining absolutely from meat, fish, and eggs.
-Then after three more years a dramatic difference is experienced.
+It has been my observation that a definite (perceptible) change for the better can occur every soon after becoming a vegetarian, that is, after abstaining absolutely from meat, fish, and eggs.
+(It is very beneficial to eliminate dairy from the diet too.
+Then after three years a dramatic difference is experienced.
 Naturally, the improvement is happening all along, but these times are like plateaus we reach in the purification of our bodies.
 Interestingly enough, in the Eastern Christian monastic tradition an aspirant is a postulant for six months and a novice for three more years before becoming a permanent monastic.
 There must be a connection somewhere.